 Environmental justice in terms of transportation projects can be defined as the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, from the early stages of transportation planning and investment decision-making through construction, operations, and maintenance.
-The process must have evaluated, to the extent practicable and permitted by law, the potential disproportionately high adverse human health and environmental impacts of their programs, policies, and activities on minority populations and low-income populations (also referred to as environmental justice communities in this EIR/EIS).
+The process must have evaluated, to the extent practicable and permitted by law, the potential disproportionately high adverse human health and environmental impacts of their programs, policies, and activities on minority and low-income populations.
 A disproportionately high and adverse effect on minority populations and low-income populations is generally defined as an effect that:

-- Would be predominantly borne by minority populations or low-income populations, or - Would be suffered by minority populations and low-income populations and would be appreciably more severe or greater in magnitude than the adverse effect suffered by the non-low-income populations and nonminority populations in the affected area and the reference community.
+- Would be predominantly borne by minority populations or low-income populations, or - Would be suffered by minority populations and low-income populations and would be appreciably more severe or greater in magnitude than the adverse effect suffered by the non-low-income and non-minority populations in the affected area and the reference community.

-The project alternatives would result in local and regional benefits to the low-income populations and minority populations that constitute a large percentage of the reference community.
-These benefits would include improvements in mobility within the region, air quality improvements, and new employment opportunities during construction and operations, among other benefits.
+The project alternatives would result in local and regional benefits to the low-income and minority populations that constitute a large percentage of the reference community.
+These benefits would include improvements in mobility within the region, air quality improvements, and new employment opportunities during construction and operations.